Shiloh Indian Mounds Site: Site

 The Shiloh Indian National Historic Landmark is situated on a high bluff, between two ravines, overlooking the Tennessee River at the edge of the Shiloh Plateau.
 The village was encircled by a wooden palisade, while the village itself consisted of more than 100 wattle and daub houses, over three dozen individual house mounds, and eight mounds.
 Seven of the mounds were substructure platform mounds and the seventh was a Woodland period conical burial mound.
-It was the largest site in the region and probably functioned as the center of a paramount chiefdom that occupied 20 mi stretch of the Tennessee River Valley.
+It was the largest site in the region and probably functioned as the center of a country that occupied 20 mi stretch of the Tennessee River Valley.
 The chiefdom held sway over six smaller villages, each with a mound or two, and many scattered farmsteads up and down the valley.
 The southernmost mound served as a burial place for leaders and other important people.
 This mound was oval shaped with a round top.
 A map of the site can be found on the Shiloh Indian Mounds website.